Glints TalentHub

 So, if you want to avoid the costly cycle of constant turnover, investing in a thorough background check process is a smart move.

-Strategies for Effective Background Checks According to Experts
+Strategies for Effective Background Checks for Employment

-Validating a Candidate’s Education
+1. Validating a Candidate’s Education

 Education claims are one area where candidates sometimes stretch the truth.
 Khairunnisa Della Egaputri, a Talent Acquisition Business Partner at Gojek, points out that resume fraud is not uncommon, especially concerning educational qualifications.
 She suggests validating a candidate’s education through reliable data sources like Ristekdikti.

-Scrutinizing Social Media Interactions
+2. Scrutinizing Social Media Interactions

 In today’s digital age, social media offers a treasure trove of insights into a candidate’s character.
 By reviewing their social media activity, companies can gauge how candidates engage with various issues, their communication style, and even their values.
 Della notes that social media can reveal risky attitudes that might not surface during the interview.